-Their cause was not helped by a light rain shower which started 15 minutes from the end of the hour, which in Hayden’s case denied him the opportunity to experiment with the softer tyre compound.
-The duo will however continue their efforts tomorrow in a bid to qualify well for Sunday’s round ten race.
+Their progress was hindered by a light rain shower that occurred 15 minutes before the hour concluded, which affected Hayden’s ability to try out the softer tyre compound.
+Nonetheless, the pair plans to push forward with their efforts tomorrow to secure good qualifying positions for Sunday’s round ten race.

 Nicky Hayden – 5th